Dejan Šoškić

-Dejan Šoškić (Дејан Шошкић, /sr/; born 15 March 1967, Belgrade) is a Serbian economist who served as the governor of the National Bank of Serbia between 2010 and 2012.
-He is a full professor at the Faculty of Economics at the University of Belgrade.
+Dejan Šoškić (Дејан Шошкић, /sr/; born 15 March 1967) is a Serbian economist who served as Governor of the National Bank of Serbia (NBS) from 2010 to 2012.
+He resigned in protest at legal changes that he said undermined the central bank's independence.
+He is a full professor at the University of Belgrade Faculty of Economics, and is a candidate of the Student List in the 2026 Serbian parliamentary election.

-Biography
+Education and academic career

-In 1989, he graduated from the University of Belgrade, Faculty of Economics, where he also obtained his master's degree in 1993.

-He completed his PhD degree in 1999 with his thesis, "Portfolio Management and Investment Funds: Economic and Statistical Analysis of US examples".
+Šoškić was born in Belgrade.
+He graduated from the University of Belgrade Faculty of Economics in 1989, when he was named the university's best student of his year, and earned a master's degree there in 1993.
+He completed his doctorate in 1999 with a thesis on portfolio management and investment funds, based on an economic and statistical analysis of US examples.

-As a lecturer at graduate and MBA courses at the University of Nebraska, Omaha, Šoškić taught financial markets and institutions, financial management and international business and economics.
-In 2002, he was a guest lecturer at universities of New Haven, Rhode Island and Berkeley.
-He attended specialized financial market courses at US universities (in 1994, 1998 and 2002) and the Swiss National Bank (in 2001).
+He has taught financial markets and institutions, financial management, and international business and economics on graduate and MBA courses at the University of Nebraska Omaha, and in 2002 was a guest lecturer at the universities of New Haven, Rhode Island and California, Berkeley.
+He attended specialised financial-market courses at US universities (in 1994, 1998 and 2002) and at the Swiss National Bank (in 2001).
+He is a Fulbright alumnus and a member of the presidency of the Scientific Society of Economists of Serbia.